All Episodes

 They did it again.

-He accused Republicans of shutting down the government.
+They accused Republicans of shutting down the government.

-It was so bad, my God, do you remember folks?
+My God, do you remember, folks?

 That's how bad it was.

-I, just in a purely intellectual sense.
+I, just in a purely intellectual sense, this makes no sense whatsoever.

-Because the Republicans, for whatever reason, don't want to stop Obama on immigration.
+This fear, I am convinced this government shutdown thing is simply an excuse because the Republicans, for whatever reason, don't want to stop Obama on immigration.

-Because Trent Lott, just with the Christian Science Monitor, blamed me for getting you all all riled up and stopping it in 2007.
+We know that's the case because Trent Lott was just with the Christian Science Monitor, blame me for getting you all riled up and stopping it in 2007.

 And I don't know if you've heard about this.